athenasystems/phpStartPoint/README.md

 wget -N http://athenace.co.uk/psp.sh && bash psp.sh

-The script will check your OS and environment for required software.
+The Bash script will check your OS and environment for required software.
 If you want to run the pages in a browser you will need a LAMP server, e.g. Linux, Apache, MySQL and PHP and a few extra programs (php5-mysql apache2-mod_php5 perl-DBD-mysql).

 The script will make attempts to install and setup a development enviroment for you.

-the psp.sh script then tries to downlaod and run the actual ,
+The psp.sh script then tries to download the phpStartPoint script (from http://athenace.co.uk/phpStartPoint).
+It then sets permissions (chmod 755), and runs it (perl ./phpStartPoint).

+# Example Database
+I have included a very simple example database if you want to see the script before you try it on your own Database.
+When the script runs it will ask you if you want to try it.

+If you are running the script to analyse your own database, you will be asked for the details of your database, user pass etc.

+# Apache2 Virtual Host
+You will be asked if you want to set up the web server on your development computer, and if so, it will create a .conf file and add it to the sites on your web server.
+It will also add entries in your /etc/hosts file to point (via 127.0.0.1) to the development version domain, as specified at Install.

+# Output Files
-The script will create a folders 'etc', 'inc', 'lib' and 'www'.
+The script will create folders 'etc', 'inc', 'lib' and 'www' in the location you chose at install.

 In 'lib' it will write seperate class files for each table, as well as DB.php which is the interface to the DB.
 It will also create a file Classes.php which will contain all the classes in one file.
 In 'www' it will write the php pages intended as a starting point for your development.